Stage Costumes vs. Movie Costumes

 Hannibal Slave Girl

-The first time we see Christine she is wearing a slave girl costume.
+When we first meet Christine she is wearing a slave girl costume during the dress rehearsal for the newest opera, Hannibal.
 Both versions of this costume are revealing but in different ways.

-In the stage show it has a plunging neckline and rope skirt.
+In the stage show the costume has a plunging neckline and rope skirt.
 Velvet panels make up the bodice and gold cording covers the seams.
 There is a lot of beaded elements around the neckline and around the shoulders.
 She also wears a crown.

-In the movie, the costume has an expose midriff.
+In the movie, the costume has an exposed midriff.
 It has a floral print on the bodice.
 The neckline and waistband appear be made out of leather with some metal details.
 The skirt is made from a lightweight fabric.
+The partial nudity of the costume represents her vulnerability her talent being exposed and being singled out to save the show that night.

 I think the movie version looks more like a slave girl but I think the stage version is the better costume for an opera.
 The movie version is too sedate for an opera costume and lacks the movement that a dancers' costume needs to show off the dancer's grace of movement.